zhangzhengde0225/FINet/README.md

-This project is Foggy Insulator Network (FINet), which contains the datasets and reproduction code for the paper "Insulator data enhancement and detection method based on synthetic fog and deep learning".
+This project is Foggy Insulator Network (FINet), which contains the datasets and source code for the paper "Insulator data enhancement and detection method based on synthetic fog and deep learning".

 Paper：[link](link)